Sir Vince Cable says he is 'plausible' candidate for prime minister

-Liberal Democrat leader Sir Vince Cable has insisted he is a credible candidate to be prime minister.
+VINCE Cable has insisted he is a credible candidate to be Britain’s next Prime Minister, saying his elevation to the role following the next General Election is “perfectly plausible”.

-Despite heading a party with just 12 MPs, Sir Vince said the Lib Dems needed to assert themselves as a serious party of government.
+Speaking as the party faithful gathered in Bournemouth for their annual conference, he described the Liberal Democrats as the “moderate and common sense alternative”.

-Sir Vince said one of the key Lib Dem messages to voters would be "projecting the idea that I'm an alternative prime minister".
+Sir Vince’s assertion about his chances of gaining power came as he warned how Britain was "sleepwalking" towards another economic crisis, becoming hooked on unsustainable debt

 Loading article content